-Join in the festivities in the festival state
+Join in the festivities of the festival state

-South Australia is known for its major events, and you might want to plan your visit to coincide with one of them.
+Some of the best events in Australia happen in South Australia, and you might want to plan your visit to coincide with one of them.
 Come to Adelaide between February and March to experience a riotous month of cabaret, circus and comedy at the Adelaide Fringe Festival.
 March is also the month of the Adelaide Festival, one of the world's biggest celebrations of art and culture, and WOMADelaide, featuring world music and dance in the Adelaide parklands.
 In late April and early May the focus is on local food and wine, when Tasting Australia comes to town (as well as elsewhere in the state).
 There's a hot date in June too, when the Adelaide Cabaret Festival kicks off.
 And that’s just the start.

 Make your trip happen